 A warrior race, the Split are known for their aggression when dealing with other species.
 One of their first acts was an invasion of the Boron star systems, something stopped only by the intervention of the Argon.
 As a result, the Split have very cool relations with the Argon and Boron, while maintaining a shaky alliance with the Paranid.

 - Feudal Future: Their society is set up as such, with each major Family controlling a portion of Split society.
-The strongest of the Families (currently Chinn) form the ruling class and their Patriarch is known as the Patriarch of All Split.
+The strongest of the Families (Chin until 743 NT/2913 EY, Rhonkar between 743 NT/2913 EY and 778 NT/2948 EY, currently Zyarth, as of X4) form the ruling class and their Patriarch is known as the Patriarch of All Split.

 - Lost Colony: They have long since abandoned their original homeworld.
 Indeed, whether Hodie even actually existed is a source of debate among Split historians.

-- Rubber-Forehead Aliens: They look rather like vaguely-reptilian humans.
+- Rubber-Forehead Aliens: They looked rather like vaguely-reptilian humans pre-X4, when they were changed to look more like their concept arts, being elf-like with large eyes.
 Despite the visual similarity there is no relation whatsoever between them and humanity (Split do not even possess DNA).

-- Spikes of Villainy: They're the most warlike of the Commonwealth races and the main villain of the X: Farnham's Legend novelization (aside from the Xenon), and their ships have lots of spires and pointed shapes (their capital ships look a lot like swords).
+- Spikes of Villainy: They're the most warlike of the Commonwealth races and the main villain of the X: Farnham's Legend novelization (aside from the Xenon), and their ships and stations have lots of brown spires and pointed shapes (their capital ships look a lot like swords).

-- We Are as Mayflies: Average life expectancy of 50 to 80 years, depending on gender.
-However, most Split do not pay close attention to their health, so it's possible that with proper care they could live longer.
+- We Are as Mayflies: Average life expectancy of 50-70 to 80-100 years, depending on gender.
+However, most male Split are intensely agressive and don't pay close attention to their health, so it's possible that with proper care they could live longer.

-The Teladi are a reptilian species that were both the last Commonwealth race to be contacted and also one of the founding members of the Commonwealth.
+The Teladi are a reptilian species that were both the last Community of Planets race to be contacted and also one of its founding members.
 Being mostly interested in trade and profit, the Teladi are the ones who engineered the Commonwealth, permitting open-borders trading among all races, even those that don't particularly like each other.

 - Lost Colony: The Teladi who contacted the Commonwealth races were cut off from their homeworld, similarly to the Argon.
 Following the Second Xenon Conflict, however, the Teladi re-established contact with Ianamus Zura, which peacefully integrated into their civilization.

 - One-Gender Race: Originally, all the Teladi encountered were female.
 As they lay eggs without the need of a male, they were able to keep up their population until they re-established contact with their homeworld, and with it, Teladi males.
-Fertilization of the eggs results in males being hatched.
+Male Teladi can only be born on conditions like those in their homeworld.